Guinean military officer says President Alpha Conde arrested, as apparent coup unfolds - Local News 8

 An adviser to President Alpha Conde told CNN that Conde is under arrest and that a coup has taken place in the West African country.

+The location of the 83-year-old, who won a heavily disputed election last year, is unclear.

-In the video, Doumbouya — wearing a special forces uniform — says that they have arrested Conde, suspended the constitution, the government and all other institutions.
+In the video, Doumbouya — wearing a special forces uniform — says they have arrested Conde and suspended the constitution, the government and all other institutions.
 He also announced the closing of land and air borders.
 The video has been widely circulated and reported by local media.

-Gunfire erupted Sunday in Conakry, the capital of Guinea, in what appeared to be a coup attempt, according to multiple social media postings and witnesses on the ground who spoke to CNN.
+Gunfire erupted Sunday in Conakry, the capital of Guinea, in what appeared to be a coup attempt, according to multiple social media postings and witnesses who spoke to CNN.

 Heavily armed soldiers were present in Conakry’s Kaloum area, the site of many government buildings, according to videos shared on social media.

-One widely circulating video appeared to show Conde, the 83-year-old leader of Guinea, who won a heavily disputed election last year, surrounded by Guinean soldiers.
+One widely circulating video appeared to show Conde surrounded by Guinean soldiers.

 Another video circulating on social media showed Guineans cheering military vehicles and waving flags in the capital.